kostya/benchmarks/README.md

     - The algorithms are implemented as cited in public sources;
     - The libraries are used as described in the tutorials, documentation and examples;
-    - Used data structures are idiomatic.
+    - The used data structures are idiomatic.

-  - The used algorithms are similar between the languages (reference implementations), variants are acceptable if the reference implementation exists.
+  - The used algorithms are similar between the languages (as the reference implementations), variants are acceptable if the reference implementation exists.
   - All final binaries are releases (optimized for performance if possible) as debug performance may vary too much depending on the compiler.
-  - JIT warming up is applied when necessary, and the actual measurements are taken only within the specified boundaries.

 UPDATE: 2020-04-28